 For the Radiologic Technology program, one credit in laboratory work represents satisfactory completion of one 90-minute period per week for one semester.

 Academic Load per Semester

 An undergraduate enrolled for 12 or more credits, in the day or evening or a combination thereof, is classified as a full-time student and is required to pay the full-program tuition charge.
-Approved programs of as many as 18 credits are covered by that charge, but typically all credits beyond 18 are charged at the credit-hour rate (see Tuition and Fees old ).
+Approved programs of as many as 18 credits are covered by that charge, but typically all credits beyond 18 are charged at the credit-hour rate.

 Exceptions are made in situations where the published program of study requires the student to enroll for more than 18 hours; or in situations in which the published program does not require the student to enroll for more than 18 hours, but the dean authorizes the student to take up to 19 hours without additional charge.

 Special permission of the dean of the school is required for more than five courses or for credit loads exceeding 18 credits (except as specified in the regular program of the student).